Treatment for depression

 Suppose you experience depression, drowsiness, and weight gain throughout winter but feel fine in springtime.
 In that case, you might have seasonal affective disorder (SAD), one presently called major depressive disorder with seasonal patterns.

 SAD is believed to be activated by a disturbance in the standard body clock of the body.
-Light getting in with the eyes influences this rhythm, and any seasonal variant in the night/day pattern can create a disturbance resulting in depression.
+Light getting in with the eyes influences this rhythm, and any seasonal variant in the night/day pattern can create a disturbance, resulting in depression.

 Prevalence rates for SAD can be difficult to identify because the problem often goes undiagnosed and unreported.
 It is extra typical in locations, even more from the equator.
-For instance, price quotes suggest that SAD influences 1% of the populace of Florida; that number enhances to 9% in Alaska.
+For instance, price quotes suggest that SAD influences 1% of the populace of Florida; that number increased to 9% in Alaska.

 UNFORTUNATE is more common in many northern or southerly areas of the world and can usually be treated with light to offset the seasonal loss of daylight.